clementjambon/QuoridorRL/README.md

 The parameters of the interactive version can be tuned with the constants provided in `src/interactive/io_constants.py`.

+## Heuristic agent
+To be completed...

+## MC-RAVE agent
+To be completed...

 ## AlphaZero agent
 The *AlphaZero* agent can be trained by generating successively self-play games with previous models and training the new model by sampling experiences from those self-play games.
 To this extent, we provide two dedicated pipelines (namely the **self-play pipeline** and the **training pipeline**) which can be executed independently or successively using the overall **manager pipeline**